EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

-  bInventorySelectionAlwaysVisible - stops the inventory selection disappearing when activating an item with keyboard input bContainerDefaultToRightSide - makes the selection default to the right hand side when opening a container menu bShiftScalesMapZoomSpeed - holding shift scales the zoom speed
-	bShiftScalesContainerArrowKeys - holding shift scales the arrow key scroll speed in containers bShiftScalesMousewheel - holding shift scales the mouse-wheel scroll by 4 for all menus bMapMenuWASD - holding alt allows WASD to move the map menu, up/down zooms bMapMenuWASDCentersSelectionReticle - using map menu WASD resets the selection reticle to the center of the screen bSelectWithEKey - make the 'E' key behave like spacebar in menus bTabReturnsToInventory - make tab return to the Inventory rather than closing the PipBoy for the Weapon Mod and Repair menus
+  bInventorySelectionAlwaysVisible - stops the inventory selection disappearing when activating an item with keyboard input bContainerDefaultToRightSide - makes the selection default to the right hand side when opening a container menu bShiftScalesMapZoomSpeed - holding shift scales the zoom speed bShiftScalesContainerArrowKeys - holding shift scales the arrow key scroll speed in containers bShiftScalesMousewheel - holding shift scales the mouse-wheel scroll by 4 for all menus bMapMenuWASD - holding alt allows WASD to move the map menu, up/down zooms bMapMenuWASDCentersSelectionReticle - using map menu WASD resets the selection reticle to the center of the screen bSelectWithEKey - make the 'E' key behave like spacebar in menus bTabReturnsToInventory - make tab return to the Inventory rather than closing the PipBoy for the Weapon Mod and Repair menus bListWraparound - make pressing up/down while at the top/bottom of a container jump to the bottom/top bHighlightContinueAtMainMenu - automatically highlight the 'Continue' option at the main menu

 bHideEnemyMarkers
 Hides the enemy markers from the compass.